 Supervision: The Next Step

-Such an important step in our counselor development: Obtaining outstanding clinical supervision during the LPC Internship phase.
+Such an important step in our counselor development: Obtaining outstanding clinical supervision during the LPC Associate phase.
 Unsure of how to find a supervisor or what makes a good fit?
 Look for these qualities and ask these questions: